Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

-# Proof composition with Ticket-App
+# Proof composition with Ticket App

 Hylé's native proof verification allows for proof composition.
 To understand the concept better, we recommend you [read this blog post](https://blog.hyle.eu/proof-composability-on-hyle/).

 This guide walks you through creating your first ticket transfer contract.
-With it, you will leverage proof composition to make a ticket-app and a [simple-token app](./your-first-smart-contract.md) interact.
+With it, you will leverage proof composition to make a Ticket App (with its corresponding contract `ticket-app`) and a [simple-token app](./your-first-smart-contract.md) interact.

 Find the source code for all contracts here: